joshnuss/ludwig-play/README.md

 ### Prediction

-Once the training is done, you can use the `results/` to predict.
+Once the training is done, you can use the training results in `results/` to predict.

-... example script coming soon ...
+By default the input to the prediction is `test.csv`, it should have the same input columns as the `input.csv`.

+Run `./scripts/predict`, it will generate predictions for output columns in the `./predictions` folder.

 # License